Informfully/Documentation/docs/source/users.rst

 Regular users can only access the Mobile App, whereas administrator users can access both the Mobile App and the Administration Website.

 As we are using Meteor's default account and authentication system, there are currently two ways to create a new user.
-You can do it either through the Administration Website or through the Mobile App.
+You can complete this task either through the Administration Website or the Mobile App.
-Regular users can be created both through the Administration Website and the Mobile App, whereas admin users can currently be created only through the Mobile App.
+Regular users can be created through both the Administration Website and the Mobile App, whereas admin users can currently only be created through the Mobile App.
 The creation of user accounts through the Mobile App, however, is currently disabled (commented out in the source code).

 Creation of Regular Users